Logan-Hansen/PokemonCrystal/README.md

 - [ ] Safari Zone back
 - [ ] Bill cals to switch boxes when one is full
 - [ ] Rematch parties for Gym Leaders + Elite 4 after beating Red
+- [ ] Updated movesets for Pokemon
+- [ ] Base stat changes to rebalance and increase usability

 ## See also